StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

-# How to Run Analyzers on an Observable
+# How to Run Analyzers and Review Reports for an Observable

-This topic provides step-by-step instructions for running [analyzers](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) in TheHive.
+This topic provides step-by-step instructions for running [analyzers](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) and reviewing analyzer reports in TheHive.

-Analyzers enrich observables with detailed, contextual intelligence.
+Analyzers enrich observables with detailed, contextual intelligence, generating a report with the results.
 The type of each observable determines which analyzers are available.

-<h2>Procedure</h2>
+{!includes/access-manage-observables.md!}

+## Run analyzers on an observable

 1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you want to run the analyzers.